Dundalia/TWOLAR/README.md

 For the evaluation on the MSMARCO dataset we have adopted test sets of the 2019 and 2020 competitions: TREC-DL2019 and TREC-DL2020.
 In the `eval_trec_dl.py` script, we directly retrieve the top 100 documents for each query using the pyserini API.
 To that aim we indexed and stored the indexes following the [instructions](https://github.com/castorini/pyserini/blob/master/docs/usage-index.md#building-a-bm25-index-embeddable-python-implementation).

-We have downloaded the quereis and qrels from their [github](https://microsoft.github.io/msmarco/TREC-Deep-Learning-2020.html).
+We have downloaded the queries and qrels from their [github](https://microsoft.github.io/msmarco/TREC-Deep-Learning-2020.html).

 ```bash
 mkdir $YOUR_TRECDL_FOLDER